Matt1479/Angular-Udemy/readme.md

 <br>

-With `$event` passed as an argument to the event we're calling, we can capture `(input)` data, or used anywhere between these quotation marks in the code we're executing.
+With `$event` passed as an argument to the event we're calling, we can capture `(input)` data, or use it anywhere between these quotation marks in the code we're executing.

 <br>